emiltj/cds-language-exam/assignment_3/README.md

 **Specifically for this assignment:**

 The script first converts the dates to datetime format and then calculates the sentiment scores for each of the headlines.
 To calculate sentiment scores, I use the SpaCy model [en_core_web_sm](https://spacy.io/usage/models).
 After calculating the sentiment scores the average for each day is then computed.
-The smoothed scores are subsequently computed using moving windows of window sizes 7 and 30 (weekly and monthly smoothing).
+The signal of sentiment scores over days is quite noisy and it can be hard to discern any patterns long term, low frequency patterns.
+By smoothing or applying a low-pass filter, we filter away the high frequency oscillations of the signal.
+This allows for better seeing the general patterns of the data.
+With this as a reason, the daily sentiment scores are smoothed, using moving windows of window sizes 7 and 30 (weekly and monthly smoothing).
 For creating the plots, I used matplotlib to have all 4 subplots in a single plot to provide a clear overview.

 **On a more general level (this applies to all assignments):**